-No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsibl e Party for Monitoring Annual Cost (USD) before pitting the trenches for the pipeline should be put back to cover the trenches so that the mobile fauna is not affected. c) If wild animals are encountered, the Contractor shall notify UWA so that it is picked and taken to a secure place. d) Trenching, pipework laying as well as well as backfilling will be done concurrently.
+No. Environmental/ Social Impact Activity Project Phase Impact Location Mitigation Measures Responsible Party for implementation Monitoring indicators Responsible Party for Monitoring Annual Cost (USD) before pitting the trenches for the pipeline should be put back to cover the trenches so that the mobile fauna is not affected. c) If wild animals are encountered, the Contractor shall notify UWA so that it is picked and taken to a secure place. d) Trenching, pipework laying as well as backfilling will be done concurrently.
 For pits like at the clarifier and the booster pump, the contractor shall ensure that every evening, the pits are covered with timber while being secured with a warning tape.
 Number of wild animals encountered and reported to UWA Restoration plan and closure reports Number of awareness sessions for managing any wildlife ecountered Number of incidents of animals falling in uncovered pits 8.
-Impact on Aaquatic biodiversity Installation of water transmission infrastructure Construction of intake insfrastructure Construction At and across and along river, streams and or wetlands Prevent or limit disturbance to water resources during the planning phase.
-Implement a riparian management zone (RMZ) by keeping safe shelter belts of undisturbed ecosystems around streams.
-Locate roads, skid trails, and landings away from streams and wetlands.
-Where appropriate, slash and debris should be stockpiled above the high-water mark to prevent materials from entering streams and wetlands.
-Restore or rehabilitate disturbed sites to desired ecological conditions prior to completing or decommissioning project operations and facilities.
+Impact on Aaquatic biodiversity Installation of water transmission infrastructure Construction of intake insfrastructure Constructi At and across and along river, streams and or wetlands 1) Prevent or limit disturbance to water resources during the planning phase.
+2) Implement a riparian management zone (RMZ) by keeping safe shelter belts of undisturbed ecosystems around streams.
+3) Locate roads, skid trails, and landings away from streams and wetlands.
+4) Where appropriate, slash and debris should be stockpiled above the high-water mark to prevent materials from entering streams and wetlands.
+5) Restore or rehabilitate disturbed sites to desired ecological conditions prior to completing or decommissioning project operations and facilities.
 This should include installing water bars on skid trails and restoration of landings (e.g. ripping and seeding to natural vegetation).
-Suspend water pipes across streams and wetlands on concrete pillars to ensure future disturbance during repairs will not result into further interface with the water resources in these ecosystems.
-No materials/waste shall be dumped in the nearby wetland and all the foreign materials introduced during construction period shall be removed and disposed of in gazetted areas Access and service roads should be kept to a minimum in order to limit direct vegetation loss and habitat fragmentation Contractor Riparian Management Zone(RMZ) established in water and wetland areas Number of access roads established in streams and wetlands Number of disturbed areas restored Number of streams and wetlands spanned over by the pipeline Number of spoil disposal areas established in wetlands or near streams Number of new access roads opened by the NEMA, , DLGs, MWE 10,000
+6) Suspend water pipes across streams and wetlands on concrete pillars to ensure future disturbance during repairs will not result into further interface with the water resources in these ecosystems.
+7) No materials/waste shall be dumped in the nearby wetland and all the foreign materials introduced during construction period shall be removed and disposed of in gazetted areas 8) Access and service roads should be kept to a minimum in order to limit direct vegetation loss and habitat fragmentation NEMA, , DLGs, MWE 10,000